I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exsetresourceownerpointer.md

 <p>When the user thread is done with the resource, the resource manager thread releases the user thread's ownership of the resource by calling <b>ExReleaseResourceForThreadLite</b>.
 The <i>ResourceThreadId</i> input parameter is set to the value of the <i>OwnerPointer</i> parameter used in the previous call to <b>ExSetResourceOwnerPointer</b> that gave the worker thread ownership of the resource.</p>

-<p><b>ExSetResourceOwnerPointer</b>, used in conjunction with <b>ExReleaseResourceForThreadLite</b>, provides a means for one thread (acting as an resource manager thread) to acquire and release resources for use by another thread (acting as a resource user thread).</p>

-<p>After calling <b>ExSetResourceOwnerPointer</b> for a specific resource, the only other routine that can be called for that resource is <b>ExReleaseResourceForThreadLite</b>.</p>

-<p>The resource manager thread acquires ownership of the resource and passes ownership to the user thread by calling <b>ExSetResourceOwnerPointer</b>.
-The caller must allocate the memory for the ERESOURCE_THREAD value pointed to by <i>OwnerPointer</i> in system memory, and this memory must remain allocated until <b>ExReleaseResourceForThreadLite</b> returns.
-The caller must also set the two low-order bits of the ERESOURCE_THREAD value pointed to by <i>OwnerPointer</i> to one — this encoding is used internally by the resource services to distinguish between owner and thread addresses.</p>

-<p>When the user thread is done with the resource, the resource manager thread releases the user thread's ownership of the resource by calling <b>ExReleaseResourceForThreadLite</b>.
-The <i>ResourceThreadId</i> input parameter is set to the value of the <i>OwnerPointer</i> parameter used in the previous call to <b>ExSetResourceOwnerPointer</b> that gave the worker thread ownership of the resource.</p>

 ## -requirements
 <table>
 <tr>